 - Use the empty coconut milk tin to measure half a tin of water and add to the pan.
 Bring to the boil and simmer for 5–10 minutes until thick.

 - Add the eggs, turn the heat to low and simmer gently for a few more minutes to heat through.
-Scatter with the chopped coriander and serve with red rice and a bowl of fried shallots.
+Scatter with the chopped coriander and serve with jasmine rice.

 To make perfect hard-cooked eggs: